Wisconsin School of Business, University of Wisconsin-Madison, Assistant Professor, 2018-

 Briefing for the U.S. House of Representatives Committee on Financial Services.

-The Tax Cuts and Jobs Act of 2017 established a new program called Opportunity Zones (OZs) that reduces or eliminates capital gains taxes on investments in businesses or real estate in a limited number of low-income Census tracts.
-We use a census of establishment-level data on employment to identify the effect of lower capital gains taxes on business and job creation.
-We show that in metropolitan areas, the OZ designation increased employment growth relative to comparable tracts by between 3.0 and 4.5 percentage points.
-The job growth occurred in multiple industries and skill levels.
+The Tax Cuts and Jobs Act of 2017 established a new program called Opportunity Zones (OZs) that reduces or eliminates capital gains taxes on investment in a limited number of low-income Census tracts.
+We provide a model illustrating how a change in capital taxation affects employment in existing and new establishments.
+We then use establishment-level data to show that, in its first two years, the OZ designation increased employment growth relative to comparable tracts by between 3.0 and 4.5 percentage points in metropolitan areas.
+The job growth occurred in multiple industries and persisted into 2021 rather than quickly disappearing.
+However, most of the jobs created by the program were likely taken by residents that live outside of the designated tracts, consistent with only 5% of US residents working in the same Census tract as the one in which they live.

 Working Paper Versions: Information Disclosure in Housing Auctions (extended), Revealing Information in Auctions: the Optimal Auction versus the Second-Price Auction (short).